28 February 2019

 I told Levi, “My visa makes me use local businesses, nothing owned by the state, so I’ll probably just start up conversations and see what happens.
 And I’m meeting a few guys there to go a climbing in a small town a couple of hours from Havana.
 They’re on a journalism visa for what they call eco or adventure travel, but they want to get some politics through the Cuban editors about healthcare.”

 Blank stares.
 John’s eyes were closed, and he giggled as he dragged on his cigarette.
-I paused to see if he’d share the joke, but he seemed happy in his own world.
+I paused to see if he’d share the joke, but it rattled around inside his head without spilling into conversation.

 John’s guffawed and said, “Partin’s going to find all of the 70 year old Cubans with blue eyes who look like him, and go from there.”